How solar-powered ice-making could transform lives in Kiwa Island, Kenya

 Lastly, there won’t just be a change in income.
 We want to target the most vulnerable members of the community with this project, meaning those who are especially poor or marginalised.
 We expect to see these community members grow in confidence as they upskill to work within the project.

-That sounds really worthwhile.
-How will you identify the right people to bring aboard and what training will they receive?
+How will we identify the right people to bring aboard and what training will they receive?

 We always work alongside the community right from the start.
 That means comprehensive consultations and interviews, as well as input from the Chief and community leaders.
 In line with Sustainable Development Goal 5 to empower women and girls, we want to include as many women, young or old, as possible.